26 of the Best Museums In Budapest

 The National Gallery, inside the Buda Castle and furnished in the late-modern style of the 1970s, specializes in works by Hungarian artists.
 Photo: Tas Tóbiás

-#4 - Hungarian National Gallery (location; 10 a.m. to 6 p.m., closed on Monday; HUF 4,200 admission): Located inside the Buda Castle but fitted in the late-modern style of the 1970s, this museum features Hungary's top artworks from the Middle Ages through the current day.
-It's here that you can take in oversized Gothic triptychs from northern Hungary; strangely fun Biedermeier paintings of Miklós Barabás; the post-impressionism of József Rippl-Rónai; the monumental Henri Rousseau-esque works of Tivadar Csontváry Kosztka; the Expressionist portraits of Lajos Tihanyi; and the haunting drawings of Lajos Vajda.
+#4 - Hungarian National Gallery (location; 10 a.m. to 6 p.m., closed on Monday; HUF 4,800 admission): Located inside the Buda Castle but fitted in the late-modern style of the 1970s, this museum features Hungary's top artworks from the Middle Ages through the current day.
+It's here that you can take in oversized Gothic triptychs from northern Hungary; polished Biedermeier paintings of Miklós Barabás; the post-impressionism of József Rippl-Rónai; the monumental Henri Rousseau-esque works of Tivadar Csontváry Kosztka; the Expressionist portraits of Lajos Tihanyi; the nervous drawings of Lajos Vajda; and the haunting sculptures of Tibor Vilt.
 As you saunter through the museum, the Danube's bank and the Pest skyline provide a panoramic backdrop.

 The exhibition of the House of Terror focuses on the 1950s, the most repressive years of the Communist regime in Hungary.
 Photo: Tas Tóbiás